nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * [Tag](#6-glossary) must be an alphanumeric input and can only have a maximum of 30 characters in length.
 * Edits the passenger at the specified `INDEX`.
 The index refers to the index number shown in the displayed passenger list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values are updated to the input values.
-* When editing tags, the existing tags of the passenger will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the passenger are replaced.
 * You can remove all the passenger’s tags by typing `tag/` without specifying any tags after it.
 </div>